ticklish-caiman/genetically_modified_classifiers/README.md

 Tested on Windows 10 only.
 Some functions are 'hacky' and might not work on other systems.
-If you want the best possible performance - skip flask and directly call GMC.evolve() function.
+If you don't care about GUI and want the best possible performance - directly call gmc.evolve() function.